 At just 5 kilometers from the city, Cerro Otto is a point of easy access where you can take a cable car to the top and also visit an art gallery before or after your climb.
 The most famous rock climbing spot near this mountain is Piedras Blancas which you can arrive to after a 45 minute hike.
 It is great for trad climbing and features a variety of crags.
 It is a perfect spot for rock climbing if you are a beginner.

 To the south of Bariloche, near the Río Negro and Chubut border lies this stunning town, famous for its counterculture lifestyle and breathtaking wilderness.
-It also features some great climbing options which you can explore on this 17-day guided Patagonia climbing tour.
+It also features some great climbing options!
+You can explore both Bariloche and El Bolsón on this 5-day guided rock climbing program.

 For an off the beaten path option in Chubut a little further south, you should definitely check out the stunning Piedra Parada boulder in Buitrera Canyon, a prime spot for rock climbing with breathtaking views.
 You can try this 1-week rock climbing adventure in Piedra Parada to check out some of the multi-pitch trad routes in the area!